 target/messages/receivedfolder contains the six message files,

-    message1.xmlto open it in the route editor’s Design tab, then select the Source tab to see the XML code.
+message1.xmlto open it in the route editor’s Design tab, and then select the Source tab to see the XML code:

 <?xml version="1.0" encoding="UTF-8"?> <order> <customer> <name>Bronx Zoo</name> <city>Bronx NY</city> <country>USA</country> </customer> <orderline> <animal>wombat</animal> <quantity>12</quantity> </orderline> </order>

 In the Chapter 5, Adding a Content-Based Router tutorial you add a Content-Based Router that uses the content of a message to determine its destination.